myrondev/kubernetes_introduction/README.md

 # kubernetes_introduction

-Some basic K8s obejcs are covered with the important comments.
+Some basic K8s objects are covered with the important comments.